ChristChurchMayfair/ccm-main-gatsby/src/content/attending-in-person.md

 Face Coverings and Singing
 ----------------

 We rejoice we can sing again!

-The government states that it "expects and recommends" people wear face coverings in crowded and enclosed settings to protect themselves and others.
+The government states that it "expects and recommends" people wear face coverings in crowded, enclosed settings to protect themselves and others.
-Given the size of the building and the fact that we will not be facing one another, we will not require you to wear face masks during the service
-(though you may do so if you would like), but ask that you ***please wear a face covering when singing.***
+Because our building is large and we will not be facing one another, we won't require you to wear a face covering during the service, but we do ask that you ***please wear a face covering when singing.***

-Out of consideration to others at a time when the number of cases is rising, we would also ask you to ***please wear a face covering when moving around the building.***
+Out of consideration to others at a time when the number of cases is rising, we also ask that you ***please wear a face covering when moving around the building.***

 Spacing
 ----------------